meroxdotdev/meroxdotdev.github.io/_posts/2025-04-07-wordpress-to-hugo-setup.md

 Ten years ago, I started my first website projects—some for myself, others for friends or clients.
 I spent a lot of time experimenting with themes, plugins, and WordPress setups.

+> **UPDATE (August 2025)**: Since writing this post, I've migrated from Hugo to Jekyll with the Chirpy theme.
+Why?
+Pure curiosity and the desire to explore different static site generators.
+The principles and benefits I discuss here remain the same—static sites are still the way to go for content-focused websites.
+I'll share my Jekyll experience in an upcoming post if you want!

 ##  My Experience with WordPress

 WordPress is a solid way to get started—especially if you're messing around with your first LAMP server.
 But long term?
 It can be a pain.
 You'll find yourself tweaking PHP configs, switching to LiteSpeed, juggling plugin updates, and basically fine-tuning everything so it doesn't fall apart.